 Drilled Well #2

 gets a second drilled well !

-2010 - While finishing up a teaching artist-in-residency contract with the University of Illinois, Bolokada saved enough money and with the support of his friends, he was able to provide a house of worship for his home village.
+2010 - (Prior to 501(c)3 status) While finishing up a teaching Artist-in-Residency contract with the University of Illinois, Bolokada saved enough money and with the support of his friends, he was able to provide a house of worship for his home village.

-2009 - Two separate attempts were made to sponsor a well for Morowaya by Friends of Bolokada.
+2009 - (Prior to 501(c)3 status) Two separate attempts were made to sponsor a well for Morowaya by Bolokada's friends.
 Neither attempt proved successful as the methods and equipment used were not adequate to drill deep enough to access clean water.